CambridgeSportsAnalytics/csa_common_lib/README.md

 Bug reports and feature requests are welcome.
 Reach out to our team 📧 support@csanalytics.io

 ## ⚖️ License
-Copyright (c) 2023-2025 Cambridge Preddiction Analytics, LLC.
+Copyright (c) 2023-2025 Cambridge Prediction Analytics, LLC.
 All rights reserved.